openvinotoolkit/model_api/model_api/python/model_api/adapters/ovms_adapter.md

 ## Model configuration

-When using OpenVINO Model Server model cannot be directly accessed from the client application (like OMZ demos).
+When using OpenVINO Model Server model cannot be directly accessed from the client application.
 Therefore any configuration must be done on model server side or before starting the server: see [Prepare a model for `InferenceAdapter`](../../../../../README.md#prepare-a-model-for-inferenceadapter).

 ### Input reshaping